-De Blasio apologizes invoking Che Guevara in Miami, admits to not knowing the history
+De Blasio apologizes for invoking Che Guevara in Miami, admits to not knowing the history

 New York City Mayor Bill de Blasio was forced to apologize for citing Marxist revolutionary Che Guevara Thursday after he quoted the guerrilla leader to pump up a crowd of union members in Miami.